minors must be accompanied by an adult

 Participants will leave with a new set of eyes to view the natural world as well as a new bond with other women!

-Class will take place at our school’s 40-acre property from 9am-5pm on Saturday and at a nearby wilderness area from 9am-5pm on Sunday.
+Class will take place at our school’s 40-acre property from 9am-5pm on Saturday and Sunday.
 No food provided.
 The program will take place outdoors throughout the weekend; please dress appropriately with the expectation that you could possibly be outside in the rain all day.
 Participants should be comfortable standing and walking on uneven ground, or contact us to see if we can accommodate your needs.

 Meet Your Core Instructor: Brooke Nelson

-Brooke loved growing up exploring the woodlands and salty shores of the Pacific Northwest.
-After many years working in marine conservation and education at the Seattle Aquarium, Brooke wanted to learn about wild things on land.
-She attended Alderleaf Wilderness College where she earned a Level III Track & Sign Certification, a Permaculture Design Certificate, and Wilderness First Responder certification and became the Program Coordinator for the Advanced Wilderness Skills Program.
-Brooke recently attended the Nature Connected Coaching program at Earth Based Institute, and is currently an apprentice at The Immersion at Wilderness Awareness School.
+Brooke grew up exploring the woodlands, valley farms, and salty shores of the Pacific Northwest where she first became aware of the mysterious sentience she feels in wild spaces.
+She spent years working in marine conservation adoring the orcas and spiny lumpsuckers of the Salish Sea, until her attention shifted to life on land.
+She attended Alderleaf Wilderness College where she earned a Level III Track & Sign Certification, a Permaculture Design Certificate, became a Wilderness First Responder, and coordinated the yearlong Advanced Wilderness Skills Program.
+Brooke recently attended the Nature Connected Coaching program at Earth Based Institute, and apprenticed at The Immersion at Wilderness Awareness School where she learned to listen harder.